4 Min Read

 Be it a natural disaster or something as simple as an internet outage, having a disaster recovery strategy is of prime importance for any business worldwide.
 Businesses must be able to function and provide seamless user experience to its customers every single time, no matter what the situation is.
 Having a disaster recovery strategy makes it easier for businesses to function efficiently.

 Almost all businesses want to achieve the same goal with a disaster recovery strategy, which is to have a secondary working environment in case the primary working environment gets affected.
 By using Cloud-based disaster recovery strategy, more and more businesses are now capable of offering high SLAs and also offer greater data security.

-What is Disaster Recovery strategy?
+What is a Disaster Recovery strategy?

-It means that businesses intend to take a back up of all the data which can be used later to restore system data from a previous reference point in same environment.
+It means that businesses intend to take a backup of all the data which can be used later to restore system data from a previous reference point in the same environment.
 Disaster recovery should help businesses recover whole infrastructure or at least a part of it which is not available.
 It uses backup logic as its core mechanism, but it adds more features to it.
-The final result should be a mirror image of previously functioning environment, ready to take over if the primary site is not able to function.
+The final result should be a mirror image of the previously functioning environment, ready to take over if the primary site is not able to function.